 How to Support Your Local Farmer

-Supporting your local farmer is easy!
-Many small farms, like Lettuce Love Farm, sell directly to the consumer through farmers’ markets.
-Visit yours to meet local farmers, learn about their farming practices, and buy the freshest produce, eggs, and meat.
+Buy fruits and vegetables from a farmers’ markets.
+Many small farms sell directly to the consumer through farmers’ markets.
+You’ll meet the local farmers who grew your food, learn about their farming practices, and buy the freshest produce, eggs, and meat.
 Check out this farmers’ markets directory.

 Visit pick-your-own farms.
 They’ll supply everything from berries to vegetables to apples to pumpkins.
 There are you-pick-flower farms in many towns.
 Here’s a web site which lists the pick-your-own farmers in your area.

 Consider investing in a CSA farm share next year (CSA stands for “community-supported agriculture”).
 Local farmers will give you a basket of freshly-picked food every week for a true farm-to-table experience.
 Find a local CSA.